platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

 $ composer require wpackagist-theme/neve
 ```

-This will updated your `composer.json` and `composer.lock` files, and once you push the change to Platform.sh the package will be downloaded during the build hook.
+This will update your `composer.json` and `composer.lock` files, and once you push the change to Platform.sh the package will be downloaded during WordPress's build.
 All that is left is to sign in to the administration dashboard on your deployed site and enable plugins and themes from the Plugins and Appearance settings, respectively.

 ## Adding private plugins and themes via Composer